MBB: SDSU adds three years to Fisher's contract

 No. 24/23 SDSU MBB rolls past Southern Utah, 76-39

-Justin Hutson enters his second season of his second stint at San Diego State after returning to Montezuma Mesa following a two-year stay at UNLV where he was the associate head coach.
-This year is his seventh overall at SDSU (2006-11, 2013-present).
+Justin Hutson enters his third season of his second stint at San Diego State after returning to Montezuma Mesa following a two-year stay at UNLV where he was the associate head coach.
+This year is his eighth overall at SDSU (2006-11, 2013-present).

-When Hutson returned to America's Finest City in April of 2013, he became reunited with Fisher, Brian Dutcher, Mark Fisher, David Velasquez and Matt Soria, a group with which he spent five seasons.
-During their tenure, the Aztecs went to the postseason five times and averaged 25.4 wins per year, which includes six postseason victories.
-In 2009, SDSU advanced to the NIT semifinals and in 2011, reached the NCAA Sweet 16 en route to a 34-3 record and a No. 6/11 (AP/Coaches) final ranking.
-At the Mountain West level, the Aztecs won the 2010 and 2011 tournament titles and the 2011 regular-season crown.
+When Hutson returned in April of 2013, he reunited with Fisher, Brian Dutcher, Mark Fisher, David Velasquez and Matt Soria, a group with which he spent five seasons.
+During their tenure, the Aztecs went to the postseason five times and averaged 25.4 wins per year, which included six postseason victories.
+In 2009, SDSU advanced to the NIT semifinals and reached the 2011 NCAA Sweet 16 en route to a 34-3 record and a No. 6/11 (AP/Coaches) final ranking.
+At the Mountain West level, the Aztecs won the 2010 and 2011 tournament titles and the 2011 regular season.

-Hutson was part of a staff that set numerous school records and in the last three years of his first tenure with the Aztecs, Hutson took on the role of defensive coordinator and helped SDSU lead the Mountain West in scoring defense in 2009, 2010 and 2011.
+Hutson was part of a staff that set numerous school records and in the last three years of his first tenure, Hutson took on the role of defensive coordinator and helped SDSU lead the MW in scoring defense in 2009, 2010 and 2011.

 In both of his stints, Hutson has played a pivotal part in San Diego State's recruiting efforts as the team's recruiting coordinator.
 He was instrumental in securing a pair of nationally recognized recruiting classes, including the No. 15 class leading into the 2009-10 campaign, which included 2011 NBA first-round draft pick Kawhi Leonard and four-year starter Chase Tapley.
 That class was also rated the top group among non-automatic qualifying BCS schools by a pair of recruiting sites.
 Joining that class was Washington State transfer Xavier Thames, who ended up being a 2014 NBA draft pick and MW Player of the Year.
 Hutson also recruited Jamaal Franklin, a two-time All-American, and 2013 NBA draft pick of the Memphis Grizzlies.
-The 2014-15 incoming class, his first of his second stint at SDSU, meanwhile, is regarded as a top-15 class nationally.
+The 2014-15 incoming class, his first of his second stint at SDSU, meanwhile, was regarded as a top-15 class and this year, he helped secure a pair of four-star players.

 In a poll among Division I coaches conducted by ESPN's Jeff Goodman in the summer of 2013, Hutson was considered the eighth-best recruiting assistant nationally and the best on the West Coast.
 More recently, ESPN's Adam Finkelstein listed Hutson as a top up-and-coming recruiter (May 2014) and Miles Simon placed him on his west region ultimate coaching staff (May 2014).